tsliwowicz/crayon/README.md

 Like anything and especially like anything new, the answer is a hardcoded `yes;`.
 Here is a list of some of the things which are on my mind (I'll try to keep it updated):

-* Archiving data on Mongo DB takes too long, every hour everything freezes for a minute or two due to mongo DB write lock.
-This happens even though we're using zero writeconcern and issuing only 1 bulk remove operation.
-* Delta graphs (or 'derivative' graphs) are displayed incorrectly when shown after aggregation.
+* Delta graphs (or 'derivative' graphs) are displayed incorrectly when shown after aggregation within the time they were reset.
 The delta's get aggregated and if resets occur within the aggregation, the resulting numbers are completely useless.
-Up to a minute aggregation it looks fine.
+Up to a minute or hour aggregation it looks fine.

 Stack and Licenses
 ------------------